This page describes the Identity and Access Management (IAM) roles and permissions needed for running Connectivity Tests.

 and view updated test results based on the latest network configuration.

-Using project roles to set permissions to Google Cloud resources
+You can use project roles to set permissions to Google Cloud resources.

 Because Connectivity Tests must have read access to the